Skip to content

 Wealthfront0.25%$500

-Schwab’s zero-fee option looks attractive on paper, but keep in mind that Schwab allocates a significant portion of your portfolio to cash, which can drag on long-term returns.
-There is no free lunch in investing.
+Schwab’s zero-fee option looks attractive, but Schwab holds 6 to 10% of your portfolio in low-yield cash, creating a drag on long-term returns.
+There is no free lunch.

 Portfolio Construction

-This is where Betterment earns its reputation.
-The platform constructs portfolios using low-cost ETFs from Vanguard, iShares (BlackRock), and Goldman Sachs.
-Your portfolio gets divided between stocks and bonds based on your risk profile and time horizon.
+Betterment builds portfolios using low-cost ETFs from Vanguard, iShares (BlackRock), and Goldman Sachs.
+Your portfolio gets divided between stocks and bonds based on your risk profile.

-• US Municipal Bonds (in taxable accounts for tax efficiency)
+Bond allocation typically includes: US Investment-Grade Bonds, US Municipal Bonds (in taxable accounts for tax efficiency), International Bonds, Short-Term Treasuries, and TIPS.

 Tax-Loss Harvesting

-One of Betterment’s standout features is automatic tax-loss harvesting, available at no extra cost on all taxable accounts.
+One of Betterment’s standout features is automatic tax-loss harvesting, included at no extra cost on all taxable accounts.

-Here is how it works: when an investment in your portfolio drops in value, Betterment sells it to realize a tax loss and immediately replaces it with a similar (but not identical) investment to maintain your portfolio’s risk profile.
+When an investment drops in value, Betterment sells it to realize a tax loss and immediately replaces it with a similar (but not identical) investment to maintain your portfolio’s risk profile.
 That harvested loss can offset capital gains or up to $3,000 in ordinary income per year, with unused losses carrying forward indefinitely.

 Tax-Coordinated Portfolios